-With 100m main walls & boulders scattered throughout the area, you can't go wrong.
+With 100 metre main walls and boulders scattered throughout the area, you can't go wrong.
 It's perfectly located in the middle of the city.
-Bouldering, Sport climbs & Multi pitches, Castle Hill offers something for all styles of climbing.
+Bouldering, sport climbs, and multi-pitches, Castle Hill offers something for all styles of climbing.
 Having such a large monolithic rock in the middle of the city is truly unique and super convenient.
 Climbers have been drawn to Castle Hill for many years, who knows when it was first developed...
 Castle Hill is part of Townsville City Council and you may need a permit for some of the climbs.

 4. Harvey's Marbles (Bouldering)

 World class bouldering!
 A must do while in Townsville!
 Quality granite boulders amongst scrubby eucalypt bushland ranging in grades and sizes, some as big as houses.
 You can easily lose countless hours exploring this vast area, and that's not counting the climbing time.
 Located out at Hervey Range, Harvey's Marbles has over 1000 problems documented with scope for more than 5000 more problems.
 From low angled friction slabs to crimpy overhung walls and even some decent Elvis Leg inducing highballs.
 It was first discovered by Madoc Sheehan in 1999 and with the help of Steve Baskerville, they have developed many of the problems and wrote an excellent guide on bouldering at Harvey's Marbles.